fraxy-v/ccpython_course/notes.md

    - Question: Define a set with three equal values.
 Can you unpack it to three different variables?
    - Exercise: Similar to above.
 Collect all unique elements from a list to into a set.
    - Similar to set.
 Dictionary stores information as pairs of (unique!) key and value.
-   - Dictionary is a collection of data that are very useful because can represent real world entities.
+   - Dictionary is a collection of data, useful because can represent real world entities.
+   - Question: Can we have keys of different types?
    - Access with '[]', throws a key error if no such key.
    - '[]' can be used to define a new key value pair however.
    - `get` method doesn't throw, returns a `None` object or default value.